 It is my pleasure to introduce the Health (General Practitioner Service and Alteration of Criteria for Eligibility) Bill 2020 to Seanad Éireann.
 I believe it is our obligation as elected representatives to look after those who need it most and I am therefore very pleased that this Bill provides for two key measures that will positively impact children and people over the age of 70.

-First, the Bill provides for a welcome increase to the gross income limits for medical card eligibility for persons aged 70 or older and, second, for a phased expansion of GP care without charges to all children aged 12 and under.
+The Bill provides for a welcome increase to the gross income limits for medical card eligibility for persons aged 70 years or older and, second, for a phased expansion of GP care without charges to all children aged 12 years and under.
 Sláintecare provides a necessary and long-awaited process for reorienting our health system from one that treats only sick people to one that keeps people well.
 That is why the measures provided for by this Bill are so important.
 They will enable us to take another important step forward towards achieving the health system the people of Ireland need and deserve.

 A range of measures has already been implemented to expand access to people in receipt of medical cards and GP visit cards.
 This includes the provision of medical cards to people in receipt of domiciliary care allowance, which was done in 2017, the provision of GP visit cards to people in receipt of a carer's allowance and carer’s benefit, in 2018, and in 2019 the increase in the GP visit card income thresholds.
 All of this has resulted in 43% of the population now having access to GP care without fees.
 However, while these initiatives are very welcome, this Government recognises the need to do more.
 That is why we have committed in the programme for Government to implement new measures to expand access to GP care without fees and to wider health services.
 As Minister for Health I am delighted to be bringing forward this legislation for debate here today, and affording it the priority that it deserves.

-The first key measure in the Bill is a welcome increase to the gross income limits for medical card eligibility for people aged 70 or older.
+The first key measure in the Bill is a welcome increase in the gross income limits for medical card eligibility for people aged 70 years or older.
 Everyone should have the opportunity to live a long and healthy life, and we all know the world is ageing and we are living longer.
 Increased longevity is a welcome indication of improved public health and social and economic development here in Ireland and in many other countries around the world.
 As many individuals age, however, they will face the risk of having at least one chronic disease, such as hypertension or diabetes, and we must ensure our health system is designed to meet the consequences of these continued and evolving demographic changes.

 The World Health Organization defines healthy ageing as "the process of developing and maintaining the functional ability that enables well-being in older age".
 Functional ability is about having the capabilities that enable all people to be and do what they have reason to value.
 This includes a person's ability to access basic needs like healthcare.
-Currently, 75% of people over 70 hold a medical card.
-Having regard to the prevalence and co-morbidity of chronic diseases in the population of people over 70 and the benefits to be achieved through improved health and well-being, I wish to ensure, therefore, a greater proportion is afforded access to health services at a time when health needs are higher.
+Currently, 75% of people over 70 years of age hold a medical card.
+Having regard to the prevalence and co-morbidity of chronic diseases in the population of people over 70 years of age and the benefits to be achieved through improved health and well-being, I wish to ensure, therefore, a greater proportion is afforded access to health services at a time when health needs are higher.

 I should also highlight that this is the first increase in the income limits since they were reduced in 2014.
 Today's Bill therefore provides a very welcome increase.
-If the forecasted numbers of people to benefit from this measure materialise, it will result in approximately 87% of the population who are over 70 having medical card coverage.
+If the forecasted numbers of people to benefit from this measure materialise, it will result in approximately 87% of the population who are over 70 years of age having medical card coverage.
 The income limits we will discuss are an increase of approximately 10%, although we will get into the detail.
 This increase of 10% could see coverage extended to half the number of people who still do not have access to a medical card.
 The benefit is beyond what we might think if we just looked at the increase in limits.

 I now turn to the second key measure provided by the Bill, which is the phased expansion of free GP care to primary school children.
 Senators will be aware that our programme for Government also includes a commitment to expanding access to GP care without charges to more children.
 It is an important deliverable for the Sláintecare implementation strategy, which commits to expanding eligibility for access to healthcare on a phased basis.
-Since 2015, all children under six have been eligible to access general GP services without charges, along with periodic health assessments and the asthma cycle of care programme.
-This has been a very successful measure, with more than 250,000 children under six eligible to access GP care without fees.
-The most recent Healthy Ireland Survey indicates four in every five children under six had attended a GP in the previous year, which really demonstrates the welcome benefit of increasing access to affordable healthcare, or in this case healthcare free at the point of use.
+Since 2015, all children under six years of age have been eligible to access general GP services without charges, along with periodic health assessments and the asthma cycle of care programme.
+This has been a very successful measure, with more than 250,000 children under six years of age eligible to access GP care without fees.
+The most recent Healthy Ireland Survey indicates four in every five children under six years of age had attended a GP in the previous year, which really demonstrates the welcome benefit of increasing access to affordable healthcare, or in this case healthcare free at the point of use.
 We must still pay for the service.

 There is a clear rationale and obvious benefits to expanding universal access to GP care to children.
 It will bring important lifetime benefits both for our children and society as a whole, ensuring early intervention and healthy behaviour from a young age, as well as reducing long-term healthcare needs and the associated costs that come with this.
 Furthermore, evidence points to the importance of introducing policies to promote health and well-being and tackle inequalities in health, as they are likely to be more successful the younger the age groups targeted.
 The earlier and more quickly we can get to children, the better off they will be for the rest of their lives.